ChaorongC/MESA/README.md

 cd MESA-main
 ```
 ## Usage
-In the root directory, there are two Python scripts: `MESA.py` and `demo.ipynb.`
+The Python script `MESA.py` in the root directory is the main program for MESA.
-The function `MESA_single()` in 'MESA.py' is for analysis on a single type of feature, and the function `MESA_integration()` is for combining single results on different types of features and returning the multimodal prediction result.
+The function `MESA_single()` in 'MESA.py' is for analysis on a single type of feature, and the function `MESA_integration()` is for combining results on different types of features and returning the multimodal prediction result.

 ## Example
-Check the Jupyter notebook `demo.ipynb`.
+Check the Jupyter notebook `demo.ipynb` for a tutorial on how to run MESA.

-We demonstrate in `demo.ipynb` how **MESA** performs analysis on different types of features and combines them into a multimodal cancer detection model.

 #### Parameters
 ```shell